allaway-test/accent/doc/MCP.md

-## Model Context Protocol Notes
+## Model Context Protocol Compatibility

 ### As an MCP server

-*accent* can run in [Model Context Protocol](https://github.com/model-context-protocol/model-context-protocol) server mode, though currently only as a local server with `stdio` transport, due to limitaions in the Clojure framework.
+*accent* can run in [Model Context Protocol](https://github.com/model-context-protocol/model-context-protocol) server mode, though currently only as a local server with `stdio` transport, due to limitations in the Clojure framework.
 However, it's likely that our Clojure SDK will later add other transports that enable running as a remote MCP server.

 #### What client to use?